Silobreaker/MaltegoDocumentation/index.md

 ### Attack Types
 > Any &rarr; `maltego.Phrase`

-> Find related Attack Types, eg. 'Bootkit' or 'HTML-injection'
+> Finds trending Attack Types that are strongly correlated with mentions of the input entity

-This finds the Attack Types which are most frequently mentioned in association with the input entity.
+Examples include 'Bootkit' or 'HTML-Injection'

 ### Bitcoin Addresses
 > Any &rarr; `maltego.BTCAddress`